Electric charge: Overview

 During the formation of macroscopic objects, constituent atoms and ions usually combine to form structures composed of neutral ionic compounds electrically bound to neutral atoms.
 Thus macroscopic objects tend toward being neutral overall, but macroscopic objects are rarely perfectly net neutral.

 Sometimes macroscopic objects contain ions distributed throughout the material, rigidly bound in place, giving an overall net positive or negative charge to the object.
 Also, macroscopic objects made of conductive elements can more or less easily (depending on the element) take on or give off electrons, and then maintain a net negative or positive charge indefinitely.
 When the net electric charge of an object is non-zero and motionless, the phenomenon is known as static electricity.
 This can easily be produced by rubbing two dissimilar materials together, such as rubbing amber with fur or glass with silk.
 In this way, non-conductive materials can be charged to a significant degree, either positively or negatively.
 Charge taken from one material is moved to the other material, leaving an opposite charge of the same magnitude behind.
 The law of conservation of charge always applies, giving the object from which a negative charge is taken a positive charge of the same magnitude, and vice versa.

 Even when an object's net charge is zero, the charge can be distributed non-uniformly in the object (e.g., due to an external electromagnetic field, or bound polar molecules).
 In such cases, the object is said to be polarized.
 The charge due to polarization is known as bound charge, while the charge on an object produced by electrons gained or lost from outside the object is called free charge.
 The motion of electrons in conductive metals in a specific direction is known as electric current.

 Unit

-The SI derived unit of quantity of electric charge is the coulomb (symbol: C).
+The SI unit of quantity of electric charge is the coulomb (symbol: C).
 The coulomb is defined as the quantity of charge that passes through the cross section of an electrical conductor carrying one ampere for one second.
 This unit was proposed in 1946 and ratified in 1948.
 The lowercase symbol q is often used to denote a quantity of electric charge.
 The quantity of electric charge can be directly measured with an electrometer, or indirectly measured with a ballistic galvanometer.